Social Media Policy

 Institutional Guidelines for Albion College Accounts

-Social media platforms provide excellent opportunities to share resources, build community and generate excitement about the work of your department, division or campus center.
-When using social media for your division, department or campus center, there are legal, professional and ethical guidelines that must be conformed to, as well as best practices that will enable you, your platform and your audience to thrive.
-Whether you are looking to start a new platform or have been managing your platform for several years, the practices outlined below should be used to guide how you build and utilize your organizational social media.
+When using social media for your division, department or campus center, there are legal, professional and ethical guidelines that must be conformed to, as well as best practices that will enable you, your platform and your audience, to thrive.

-This policy pertains to Albion College faculty, staff and students representing a College department, division or campus center.
-Any account that is run by Albion College staff and faculty and represents an Albion College division, department, team, group, campus location or center is defined as an institutional account.
+Any account that is run by Albion College staff and faculty and represents an Albion College division, department, team, group, campus location or center is defined as an institutional account and is therefore the responsibility and the property of Albion College.
 All institutional pages and accounts must comply with Albion College’s institutional guidelines.
 Failure to comply may result in admins being removed or a page being permanently disabled.
-Policies pertaining to students and student organizations are outlined in the Student Handbook.

 - Respect confidentiality.
-As a College, we have a responsibility to protect confidential information about Albion students, employees and alumni.
-All content shared on College channels must adhere to College, state, federal and NCAA privacy laws and policies (including rules governing social media interactions between the College and prospective student-athletes), FERPA and HIPAA.
+As a College, we have a responsibility to ensure that confidential or proprietary information about Albion students, employees or alumni is never revealed.
 When featuring individuals on your social media channels, ensure you have written permission to use any identifying information.
 Do not feature Albion College students, employees or alumni without permission.
-Students must have signed the photo/video waiver that they are asked to complete during Orientation in order to be featured in your content.
+Students must have signed the photo/video waiver that they are prompted to complete during Orientation in order to be featured in your content.
+All content shared on College channels must adhere to College, state, federal and NCAA privacy laws and policies (including rules governing social media interactions between the College and prospective student-athletes), FERPA and HIPAA.

 - Respect property.
 To protect yourself and Albion from repercussions, ensure that all content you post conforms to copyright laws.
 Do not use creative assets such as audio, video or visual content that you do not have the rights to.
-If you need audio or visual assets, make use of the many sites online that offer royalty-free stock photography, music and video content.
+Instead, make use of the many sites online that offer free stock photography, music and video content.

 - Protect Albion’s reputation.
 As a representative of Albion College, the content you share should reflect the College’s values and be in line with the College’s institutional voice.
 Ensure that all content represents Albion in a professional manner, is in good taste and adheres to our institutional guidelines.
 Remember, departmental/divisional social media presences are an extension of Albion College, not a personal platform.